 Protection: The combination of security services provided for information in transit, such as confidentiality, data authenticity, and/or replay protection.

-‘’,
+RLL (Run Length Limited) code: A line coding technique to send data over a communications channel with limited bandwidth, where ‘run-length’ represents the number of bits for which signal remains unchanged,

 Security level: Indication of purported protection applied to information in transit.

 Synchronization: A physical layer technique for aligning and locking the receiver to the data transmission, usually accomplished by the use of a preamble in the physical layer.